SakurabaKiyoka/HTMLImageViewer/README.md

 # What can this do?

-This is a image manually filter.if you have some images to manually choice what images should use or not.simplly to press Z X R and left arrow right arrow and mouse click to control all things.
+This is a image manually filter.
+If you have some images which needs to manually choice what images should use or not.
+Just simplly to press Z X R keys, left and right arrow keys , or just by mouse click to control all things.

 # Usage

-First,Create 3 folders.1 for all pics, 1 for dropped pics, 1 for images which you need.
+First,create 3 folders.1 for all pics, 1 for dropped pics, 1 for images which you need.

-Then,modify the PHPfile,check the $confdir if the folder name is not same as php file.
+Then,modify the PHP file, check the $confdir if the folder name is not same as php file.

-Put your all images file to the all pics folder,then run the php with the parameter "?init=true",then the program will init the database file.
+Put your all images file to the all pics folder,then run the php with the parameter "?init=true"(or double click regenerate database button),then the program will init the index file.

-Finally,you can see image.Use mouse click N or Y to select pictures,also you can use Z for decline and X for accept.double press R key to reset database or double click the Database Init button to init the index database.
+Finally,you can see the image.
+Use mouse click N or Y to select pictures,also you can use Z for decline and X for accept.
+Double press R key to reset index file or double click the Database Init button to init the index database.

 # ScreenShot
 ![https://raw.githubusercontent.com/SakurabaKiyoka/HTMLImageViewer/master/screenshot.png](screenshot.png)